Mitch McConnell Vows Senate Will Move Forward With Vote To Replace Ruth Bader Ginsburg In Stark Reversal

 McConnell’s position isn’t based in precedence or rule, but based in political expediency, as New York Magazine revealed.

-President Trump was holding a political rally to support his second bid for the White House in Minnesota on Friday when the news was released about Ginsburg’s death.
+President Trump was holding a political rally in Minnesota on Friday when the news was released about Ginsburg’s death.
 While he didn’t address the passing during the rally, he later commented on the situation.

-Ginsburg died in her home in Washington D.C. on September 18th after a battle with metastatic pancreatic cancer.
+Ginsburg died in her home in Washington, D.C., on September 18, after a battle with metastatic pancreatic cancer.
 She was the second woman to be appointed to the high court.